bhoamikhona/javascript/Section 09/README.md

 - `string.includes(searchString, position)` - This method performs a case-sensitive search to determine whether one string may be found within another string, returning `true` or `false` as appropriate. `position` is an optional parameter.
 - `string.startsWith(searchString, position)` - This method determines whether a string begins with the characters of a specified string, returning `true` or `false` as appropriate. `position` is an optional parameter.
 - `string.endsWith(searchString, endPosition)` - This method determines whether a string ends with the characters of a specified string, returning `true` or `false` as appropriate. `endPosition` is an optional parameter.

+#### Part 3

+- `string.split(separator, limit)` - This method takes a pattern and divides a string into an ordered list of substrings by searching for the pattern, puts these substrings into an array, and returns the array. `limit` is an optional parameter.
+- `array.join(separator)` - This method creates and returns a new string by concatenating all of the elements in an array, separated by commas or a specified separator string.
+If the array has only one item, then that item will be returned without using the separator. `separator` is an optional parameter.
+- Padding a string.
+- `string.padStart(targetLength, padString)` - This method pads the current string with another string (multiple times, if needed) until the resulting string reaches the given length.
+The padding is applied from the start of the current string. `padString` is an optional parameter.
+The default value for `padString` parameter is the space character.
+- `string.padEnd(targetLength, padString)` - This method pads the current string with another string (multiple times, if needed) until the resulting string reaches the given length.
+The padding is applied from the end of the current string. `padString` is an optional parameter.
+The default value for `padString` parameter is the space character.
+- `string.repeat(count)` - This method constructs and returns a new string which contains the specified number of copies of the string on which it was called, concatenated together.

 ### Other Lessons